resolutionathens/facilitron-news/content/support/renter-support.md

       Please note, not all colleges and districts have non-profit rates.
     question: >-
       My organization is a non-profit but we don’t have a government issued FEIN (Federal Employer Identification Number).
-How do I receive the non-profit rate?
+Can I sign up as a non-profit?
+  - answer: Contact support to have your FEIN added to your account.
+    question: >-
+      I didn’t have the FEIN when I signed up as a non-profit, but now I have it.
+How can I update my account?
   - answer: >-
       Any organization who receives a rate other than the commercial rate MUST have their organization assigned to that rate category with school